 In an ant colony, the queen is the only one that has wings, but you do not typically see her because she remains hidden in her chamber where her job is to produce eggs to grow the colony.
 However, she will sometimes spawn male and female ants with wings.
 These winged ants are known as alates.
 Alates leave the nest in swarms so they may start their own colony.
 Therefore, you may sometimes see them during their swarming season.

 Search around your home to see if you can find piles of debris, known as frass.
 Carpenter ants use their powerful mandibles to chew through wood so they can excavate tunnels for their nest.
 They do not eat the wood, and so they dump it outside their nest when they are done excavating.
+Call ant control Toronto services provided by The Exterminators Inc – Pest Control Toronto. if you need help with an ant infestation.

 The piles of debris look like small piles of sawdust.
 Look around to see if you can spot rectangular-shaped openings.
 Since ants chisel out the wood, the entrance and exit to their nest often looks rectangular in shape.
 Seeing debris and rectangular-shaped openings is usually a clear sign that you have a carpenter ant infestation.